-Outside of my tutoring work, I enjoy reading, writing, creating art, gardening, traveling, and volunteering.
-I am currently a liner at the National Runaway Safeline, an organization committed to keeping runaway and homeless youth safe and off the streets.
+Outside my work, I enjoy listening to podcasts, reading, creating art, and collecting plants.
+At one point, I had over 100 plants in my home!
+My current favorite type of plant are carnivorous plants.
+I am also a dedicated mother to a rabbit and three cats.
 Please feel free to reach out with any questions.
-I look forward to meeting you or your child!
+I look forward to meeting you and your child!

 Education & Certification